ess-dmsc/event-formation-unit/README.md

 ## Running the event formation application

-En example of the commands required to run an event formation pipeline (in this case the *mbcaen* pipeline) follows:
+An example of the commands required to run an event formation pipeline (in this case the *mbcaen* pipeline) follows:

 ```
 make efu mbcaen
 cd bin
-./efu -d ../modules/sonde --nohwcheck
+./efu -d ../modules/mbcaen --nohwcheck
 ```

 Note you will need to provide a config file in the case of the *mbcaen* module as well.